 - all Graduate School Requirements, including the English Language Proficiency Requirement for all applicants

 - two recommendations

-- GRE general test for native English speakers
+- The GRE general test is not required

-- Effectively communicate to professional and lay audiences about concepts in the field.
+- deliver lectures to academic and non-academic professional audiences and lay audiences to disseminate knowledge in the field.